GeminiLight/gen-mentor/README.md

 [GenMentor Web App](https://gen-mentor.streamlit.app/)

 > [!Note]
-> Due to Microsoft's policy, please click [here](mailto:tianfuwang.cs@gmail.com) to send an email to join the whitelist of the GenMentor web application.
+> Due to Microsoft's policy, please click [here](mailto:tianfuwang.cs@gmail.com) to send an email to join the whitelist of the GenMentor demo.

 This interactive demo showcases GenMentor's core functionalities, including: